sourceplusplus/interface-jetbrains/docs/markdown/01-introduction/03-setup-source-core.md

 curl -XGET 'localhost:8080'
 ```

-Once the above doesn't return `connection refused` you have successfully finished setting up Source++ Core!
+Once the above doesn't return `connection refused` you have successfully started Source++ Core!
+Now all you will need to do is integrate the two services together.
+This can be easily done via the Source++ Plugin.

 # Next Step